mccanne/sharkfest/README.md

 * [Avro](https://avro.apache.org/) from the Hadoop ecosystem
 * [Parquet](https://parquet.apache.org/) from Google's [Dremel paper](https://research.google/pubs/pub36632/)

-And leave out the schema-rigid bits...
+But leave out the schema-rigid bits...
 * Avro requires a schema for every record or completely uniform records
     * or a schema registry as mentioned earlier
 * Parquet requires a schema for each file where all records conform to the schema